1:1 Digital Learning – Frequently Asked Questions

-No. While it is anticipated that most apps will require web access, this is provided in school.
-If pupils require web access to complete work, they should use the facility either before or after school or at lunchtime.
+While it is anticipated that most apps will require web access, this is provided in school.
+If pupils require web access to complete work, they can also use the school's Wi-Fi either before or after school or at lunchtime.

 How does my child charge their Chromebook?

 All young people are provided with a charger to charge their Chromebook at home.
 It is also possible to charge a Chromebook at break time or lunch at the Digital Champions charging station.